alexwkleung/Iris/README.md

 # Installation

-For now, follow the instructions in [Development](#development) to try the current build of Iris.
+If you want to build the app directly from source, follow the instructions in [Development](#development).

 # Development